Eduardo-Morales-Alberti/slack_pomodoro/README.md

 ## How to install
 * Clone this repo
 * Run ```composer install```
-* Add your user token to the app.ini file
+* Add your slack OAuth user token to the app.ini file

 ## How to get a user token
 * You need a user on slack